My Account

 A man looking at his computer screen.

-Higher Inflation Likely Will Persist
+Higher Inflation Will Likely Persist

 • Record federal spending and deficits.

-• Elevated housing costs.
+• Elevated housing and rental costs.

 • Corporate onshoring efforts.